-Below are 3 ways retailers are revolutionising their online customer experiences with AI fueled chatbots.
+Below are 3 ways retailers are revolutionising their online customer experiences with AI chatbots.

 The rise of eCommerce platforms and the growing popularity of online shopping means your customers are spending less time in-store and more time buying goods online, when and where it suits them.
-This makes it difficult for retailers to provide the level of service and personalised shopping experiences that customers expect.
+This makes it difficult for retailers to provide the personalised shopping experience and level of service that customers expect.

 With 64% of consumers agreeing that retailers must be able to transact with them via instant messaging channels - the time to act is now.
-AI-powered chatbots are like a personal digital shopping assistant - able to help customers with purchases, returns, deliveries, questions, issues and more, regardless of where they are, what channel they’re on (website, app etc.), or the time of day.
+AI-powered chatbots are like personal digital shopping assistants - able to help customers with purchases, returns, refunds, deliveries, warranties, and more, regardless of where they are, what channel they’re on (website, app etc.), or the time of day.

 With most online shopping done outside of working hours, the traditional methods of customer service; email support, call centres, live chat - are costly, or impossible to provide at scale when it’s needed the most.

 Today, consumers are more impatient than ever.
 One-third of millennials are willing to wait only 1 to 3 minutes to get a response to their queries before abandoning your site and moving to a competitor.
 Think of the lost revenue that could be causing!

 Chatbots powered by AI, can hold multiple conversations at once and respond to a wide range of queries in a matter of seconds.
 Customers get immediate answers to their questions without having to wait on hold, while also freeing up customer service reps to focus on more complex, higher-value tasks.

 Chatbots are also available 24/7, 365 days a year, and never take a day off, providing your customers with round-the-clock support.